 *Please steer clear of renting an ATV or scooter.
 The hospitals are filled with tourists each year from bad accidents.
 Part of the reason is that the roads are very narrow, steep, and have hairpin turns.

 The other reason is many people renting these ATVs and scooters have no idea what they are doing and are a hazard to themselves and everyone else on the road.
 Go the safe route and pay for a small car.
-The price is only about €15-20 more and worth it.

 7. Kikis Tavern

-The restaurant is only open during daylight hours since there is no electricity.
 The owner will most likely be there to greet you with wine and water as you wait.
 There is no waitlist.
-The owner boasts of his photographic memory as he points to who you will be seated after.
+The owner boasts of his photographic memory as he points to who will be seated next.

 8. Scorpios sunset music ritual

-When asking what to do in Mykonos many will immediately say “go clubbing”.
+When asking what to do in Mykonos, many will immediately say “go clubbing”.
 The typical club environment isn’t for everyone and that's where Scorpios Mykonos comes in.

 What an incredible, memorable, unique, "I would do this every time I visit Mykonos", experience.